AnkurD2001/llm_text_generation_and_summarization/README.md

 ---

-# Notebook Structure
+# API Configuration

-## Cell 1 — Import Libraries
+## Import Libraries

-**Explanation**

-Imports the required libraries for communicating with the language model.
+The project starts by importing the required libraries.

 ```python
 from openai import OpenAI